mrkkrp/markkarpov.com/tutorial/th.md

 runIO :: IO a -> Q a
 ```

 Needless to say, one can do a lot with such a tool, for good or for evil.
+One
-One example of a good use is the [`gitrev`][gitrev] package which allows us
+example of a good use is the [`gitrev`][gitrev] package, which allows us to
-to insert information about active branch and last commit of code that is
+insert information about the active branch and last commit of the code that is
 being compiled.
-It works by literally running the `git` executable at
+It works by literally running the `git` executable at compile
-complie time and then lifting the fetched data.
+time and then lifting the fetched data.

 A far more common use case for `IO` in `Q` is reading from files.
-In that
+In that case
-case compilation usually starts to depend on contents of the file being
+compilation usually starts to depend on the contents of the file being read,
-read, and so it's a good idea to tell GHC that changes in that file should
+and so it's a good idea to tell GHC that changes in that file should cause
-cause re-compilation of the module where the file-reading TH helper is
+recompilation of the module where the file-reading TH helper is spliced.
+This
-spliced.
-This is done via the [`addDependentFile`][add-dependent-file]
+is done via the [`addDependentFile`][add-dependent-file] function:
-function:

 ```haskell
 addDependentFile :: FilePath -> Q ()